-International applicants, please visit the International Office located in Allen Hall, Room 247 on the George Wallace Drive campus, or visit their website by clicking HERE.
+International applicants, please visit the International Office located in Allen Hall, Room 247 on the George Wallace Drive campus, or see information for international students.

 It is the official policy of the Alabama Community College System and Gadsden State Community College, a postsecondary institution under its control, that no person shall be discriminated against on the basis of any impermissible criterion or characteristic including, without limitation, race, color, national origin, religion, marital status, disability, sex, age or any other protected class as defined by federal and state law.

 Política de no discriminación